ntschutta/html5_workshop/README.md

 #Your Guide#
 For those that are curious about *me*, here's my bio:

-Nathaniel T. Schutta is a senior software engineer focussed on making usable applications.
+Nathaniel T. Schutta is a software architect focussed on mobile and making usable applications.
 A proponent of polyglot programming, Nate has written two books on Ajax and speaks regularly at various worldwide conferences, No Fluff Just Stuff symposia, universities, and Java user groups.
 In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.
 Nate is also doing everything he can to rid the world of bad presentations, he helped write a book on [Presentations Patterns](http://presentationpatterns.com).

 You can follow me on Twitter: [@ntschutta](https://twitter.com/ntschutta)